 When talking about something digital, we are discussing something that involves computers.
-That could mean anything from the Internet to the latest game you played on your smartphone to the response to a question you just asked Siri.
+That could mean anything from the Internet to the latest game you played on your smartphone to the response to a question you just asked to a digital assistant like Siri.
 All of these are possible because of digital technology.
-Without a computer — even a microchip in your iPhone qualifies — you wouldn’t be able to have that technology directly at your fingertips.
+Without a computer and your smartphone qualifies as a computer — you wouldn’t be able to have that technology directly at your fingertips.

 Media is something that we, as humans, use to communicate with.
 Media can be paper and includes magazines, newspapers, books, and documents.
 But it can also include artwork, and so canvases, stone, clay, and metal can become media when they convey ideas.
 Broadcasts of television and radio shows, movies, news, music, and other information occur within the broadcast medium, thus making broadcasts a form of media.